NC State University is committed to optimizing the health and well-being of parents and children when employees add new children to their families.

 University employees who become a parent via childbirth, adoption, foster care or another legal placement are eligible if:

-- The employee is full-time or part-time (half-time or more) in a permanent, probationary, or time-limited (benefits-eligible) position;
+- The employee is full-time or part-time (regardless whether half-time or more) in a permanent, probationary, or time-limited (benefits-eligible) appointment at the time of the qualifying event;

 - The employee has been in pay status for at least 1,040 hours in the previous twelve-month period.